A Lyapunov stability proof and a port-Hamiltonian physics-informed neural network for chaotic synchronization in memristive neurons: A port-Hamiltonian physics-informed neural network (pH-PINN) approach

-Two components, the conservative\textendash invariance term \(\mathcal{L}_{\mathrm{ {Cons}}}\) and the energy\textendash rate consistency term \(\mathcal{L}_{ {\dot H}}\), start near zero, rise, and then descend alongside the others.
-This behaviour is expected as at initialization, the network can satisfy constraints involving \(\nabla H_\theta\) with a nearly flat Hamiltonian (so \(\nabla H_\theta\!\approx\!0\)), yielding trivially small \(\mathcal{L}_{\mathrm{ {Cons}}}\) and \(\mathcal{L}_{ {\dot H}}\).
+Two components, the conservative\textendash invariance term \(\mathcal{L}_{\mathrm{ {Cons}}}\) and the \marius{Hamiltonian}\textendash rate consistency term \(\mathcal{L}_{ {\dot H}}\), start near zero, rise, and then descend alongside the others.
+This \marius{behavior} is expected as at initialization, the network can satisfy constraints involving \(\nabla H_\theta\) with a nearly flat Hamiltonian (so \(\nabla H_\theta\!\approx\!0\)), yielding trivially small \(\mathcal{L}_{\mathrm{ {Cons}}}\) and \(\mathcal{L}_{ {\dot H}}\).
 As the dynamics and {non-conservative} terms (\(\mathcal{L}_{\mathrm{ {DynRes}}}\), \(\mathcal{L}_{ R}\)) pull \(H_\theta\) away from this degenerate solution, \(\nabla H_\theta\) becomes nonzero; these losses temporarily increase and then decrease as all constraints are reconciled.
-Overall, the total loss decreases smoothly with a small train–validation gap, and we keep the checkpoint with the best validation loss and stop training once the validation loss fails to improve beyond a small sensitivity threshold for several epochs.
+Overall, the total loss decreases smoothly with a small train–validation gap.
+Overall, the total loss decreases smoothly with a small train--validation gap.
+We retain the checkpoint achieving the lowest validation loss (evaluated at the end of each epoch on the full validation set) and report all results from this checkpoint.
+Training is run for a fixed budget of 3000 epochs (no early-stopping criterion is used).

 Figure~\ref{fig:pinn_hamiltonian} compares the learned and analytical energies.
-Panel (a) plots the pH\textendash PINN Hamiltonian \(H_\theta(\mathbf e)\) against the analytical \(H\) from Eq.~\eqref{eq:hamiltonian}, while panel (b) compares the pH\textendash PINN energy rate from Eq.~\eqref{eq:ph_energy_rate}, with the analytical \(\dot H\) in Eq.~\eqref{eq:Hdot}.
-The close alignment across trajectories shows that the model has recovered both the energy landscape and the \(\mathbf{J}/\mathbf{R}\) structure directly from data, without using the analytical energy expressions during training.
+Panel (a) plots the pH\textendash PINN Hamiltonian \(H_\theta(\mathbf e)\) against the analytical \(H\) from Eq.~\eqref{eq:hamiltonian}, while panel (b) compares the pH\textendash PINN \marius{Hamiltonian} rate from Eq.~\eqref{eq:ph_energy_rate}, with the analytical \(\dot H\) in Eq.~\eqref{eq:Hdot}.
+The close alignment across trajectories shows that the model has recovered both the \marius{Hamiltonian} landscape and the \(\mathbf{J}/\mathbf{R}\) structure directly from data, without using the analytical expressions of the \marius{Hamiltonian} during training.

 Figure~\ref{fig:pinn_matrices} summarizes the learned pH factors.
 Panel~\textbf{(a)} shows the time\textendash averaged interconnection matrix \(\langle \JJ_{\text{pred}}\rangle\), which is skew\textendash symmetric and sparse.
 Entries related to \(e_z\) are relatively small compared to the others, consistent with the conservative field in Eq.~\eqref{cons_diss}, where no \(e_z\) dependence appears (even though, {a priori}, \(\partial H/\partial e_z\) need not vanish).
 Eq.~\eqref{cons_diss} further shows that the \(e_u\) and \(e_\phi\) channels couple conservatively only through \(e_x\); accordingly, the network learns similar magnitudes for the \(e_x\!\leftrightarrow\!e_u\) and \(e_x\!\leftrightarrow\!e_\phi\) couplings.
 Panel~\textbf{(b)} presents the symmetric matrix \(\langle \RR_{\text{pred}}\rangle\), which is diagonal as implied by {separable-gradient} assumption and Eq.~\eqref{cons_diss}.